Can You Have a Silent Partner in an LLC? (+ Legal Insights)

 If you are a silent partner, it is important that your identity be kept secret at all times.
 If you're discovered, the LLC may have to pay punitive damages to anyone who has an issue with your involvement.

-This agreement must be signed by all members before the LLC opens for business to ensure that there are no issues among partners in the future.
+This agreement must be signed by all members before the LLC opens for business to ensure that there are no issues among limited partners in the future.

-Is It Legal to Be a Silent Partner?
+Is It Legal to Be Silent Partners?

 How Much Money Do You Need to Be a Silent Partner?

 Before deciding to go into a silent partnership, you should weigh the pros and cons and talk to other business owners who have gone through this type of business partnership.